scrabbletank/farhome-rules/spacehome/rulesdoc.md

 **Machine Whisperer**
 When rolling an outcome die for a weapon, machine, or other non-living thing, you may roll two dice, taking your preferred outcome.

+**Desperate Measure**
+Before initiative is drawn for this turn you may choose to use this feat to imediately take a turn if you have not taken one this round.
+Remove an initiative die of your color out of the bag and take your turn as normal.
+You must take a long rest before you can use this feat again.

 ## Gear Examples